kingston-hackSpace/ESP32/README.md

 - Your project needs more processing power or memory

 - You need a small but powerful microcontroller

+- More specifics about the ESP32 will very depending on the model

 ----
 ## Adafruit ESP32 Feather V2 (8MG Flash, 2MB PSRAM)